 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are a variety of health claims about dry brushing.
-For those who aren’t familiar with the technique, it involves daily body massage with a dry, stiff-bristled brush.
-It’s been said to help flaky winter skin, increase circulation, detoxify, help digestion – and even improve the appearance of cellulite.
+If you’re not sure what dry brushing your skin is, it’s a daily body massage with a dry, stiff-bristled brush that’s said to help get rid of flaky skin, increase circulation, detoxify, help digestion – and even improve the appearance of cellulite.